KoljaB/stream2sentence/README.md

 ## Configuration

-The `generate_sentences()` function has the following parameters:

-- `generator`: Input character generator.
-  Iterator that emits chunks of text.
-These chunks can be of any size, and they'll be processed one by one to extract sentences from them.
-It forms the primary source from which the function reads and generates sentences.

-- `context_size`: Context size for sentence detection.
-  This controls how much context is looked at to detect sentence boundaries.
-It determines the number of characters around a potential delimiter (like a period) that are considered when detecting sentence boundaries.
-A larger context size allows more reliable sentence boundary detection, but requires buffering more characters before emitting a sentence.
-  Default is 12 characters.
-Increasing this can help detect sentences more accurately, at the cost of added latency.

-- `minimum_sentence_length`: Minimum length of a sentence to be detected.
-  Specifies the minimum number of characters a chunk of text should have before it's considered a potential sentence.
-This ensures that very short sequences of characters are not mistakenly identified as sentences.Shorter fragments are ignored and kept in the buffer.
-  Default is 10 characters.
-Increasing this avoids emitting very short sentence fragments, at the cost of potentially missing some sentences.

-- `minimum_first_fragment_length`: The minimum number of characters required for the first sentence fragment before yielding.
-  This parameter sets a threshold for the length of the initial fragment of text that the function will yield as a sentence.
-If the first chunk of text does not meet this length requirement, it will be buffered until additional text is received to meet or exceed this threshold.
-This is important for ensuring the first output is long enough, e.g. to ensure a quality synthesis for text-to-speech applications.
-  Default is 10 characters.
-Set this according to the needs of the application, balancing between the immediacy of output and the completeness of the text fragment.

-- `quick_yield_single_sentence_fragment`: Yield a sentence fragment quickly for real-time applications.
-  When set to True, this option allows the function to quickly yield a sentence fragment as soon as it identifies a potential sentence delimiter, without waiting for further context.
-This is useful for applications like real-time speech synthesis where there's a need for immediate feedback even if the entire sentence isn't complete.
-  Default is False.
-Set to True for faster but potentially less accurate sentence yields.

-- `cleanup_text_links`: Option to remove links from the output sentences.
-  When set to True, this option enables the function to identify and remove HTTP/HTTPS hyperlinks from the emitted output sentences.
-This helps clean up the output by avoiding unnecessary links.
-  Default is False.
-Set to True if links are not required in the output.

-- `cleanup_text_emojis`: Option to remove emojis from the output sentences.
-  If True, any Unicode emoji characters are identified and removed from the emitted output sentences.
-This can help to clean up the output.
-  Default is False.
-Set to True if emojis are not required in the output.

-- `tokenize_sentences`: (Optional) Function for sentence tokenization.
-Default is None.

-- `tokenizer`: Specifies the tokenizer to use ('nltk' or 'stanza').
-Default is 'nltk'.

-- `language`: Language setting for the tokenizer ('en' or 'multilingual' for stanza).
-Default is 'en'.

-- `log_characters`: Logs each processed character to the console for debugging.
-Default is False.

-- `sentence_fragment_delimiters`: Characters considered as sentence delimiters for yielding quick fragment.

-- `force_first_fragment_after_words`: Forces the first sentence fragment to yield after a specified number of words.
-Default is 10 words.

-- `log_characters`: Option to log characters to the console.
-  When enabled, each character processed by the function is printed to the console.
-This is mainly for debugging purposes to observe the flow of characters through the function.
-  Default is False.
-Set to True for a visual representation of characters being processed.
-Example: allows printing llm output to console when using stream2sentence to prepare input generation for text to speech synthesis.
+The `generate_sentences()` function offers various parameters to fine-tune its behavior:

+### Core Parameters

+- `generator: Iterator[str]`
+  - The primary input source, yielding chunks of text to be processed.
+  - Can be any iterator that emits text chunks of any size.

+- `context_size: int = 12`
+  - Number of characters considered for sentence boundary detection.
+  - Larger values improve accuracy but may increase latency.
+  - Default: 12 characters

+- `context_size_look_overhead: int = 12`
+  - Additional characters to examine beyond `context_size` for sentence splitting.
+  - Enhances sentence detection accuracy.
+  - Default: 12 characters

+- `minimum_sentence_length: int = 10`
+  - Minimum character count for a text chunk to be considered a sentence.
+  - Shorter fragments are buffered until this threshold is met.
+  - Default: 10 characters

+- `minimum_first_fragment_length: int = 10`
+  - Minimum character count required for the first sentence fragment.
+  - Ensures the initial output meets a specified length threshold.
+  - Default: 10 characters

+### Yield Control

+These parameters control how quickly and frequently the generator yields sentence fragments:

+- `quick_yield_single_sentence_fragment: bool = False`
+  - When True, yields the first fragment of the first sentence as quickly as possible.
+  - Useful for getting immediate output in real-time applications like speech synthesis.
+  - Default: False

+- `quick_yield_for_all_sentences: bool = False`
+  - When True, yields the first fragment of every sentence as quickly as possible.
+  - Extends the quick yield behavior to all sentences, not just the first one.
+  - Automatically sets `quick_yield_single_sentence_fragment` to True.
+  - Default: False

+- `quick_yield_every_fragment: bool = False`
+  - When True, yields every fragment of every sentence as quickly as possible.
+  - Provides the most granular output, yielding fragments as soon as they're detected.
+  - Automatically sets both `quick_yield_for_all_sentences` and `quick_yield_single_sentence_fragment` to True.
+  - Default: False

+### Text Cleanup

+- `cleanup_text_links: bool = False`
+  - When True, removes hyperlinks from the output sentences.
+  - Default: False

+- `cleanup_text_emojis: bool = False`
+  - When True, removes emoji characters from the output sentences.
+  - Default: False

+### Tokenization

+- `tokenize_sentences: Callable = None`
+  - Custom function for sentence tokenization.
+  - If None, uses the default tokenizer specified by `tokenizer`.
+  - Default: None

+- `tokenizer: str = "nltk"`
+  - Specifies the tokenizer to use.
+Options: "nltk" or "stanza"
+  - Default: "nltk"

+- `language: str = "en"`
+  - Language setting for the tokenizer.
+  - Use "en" for English or "multilingual" for Stanza tokenizer.
+  - Default: "en"

+### Debugging and Fine-tuning

+- `log_characters: bool = False`
+  - When True, logs each processed character to the console.
+  - Useful for debugging or monitoring real-time processing.
+  - Default: False

+- `sentence_fragment_delimiters: str = ".?!;:,\n…)]}。-"`
+  - Characters considered as potential sentence fragment delimiters.
+  - Used for quick yielding of sentence fragments.
+  - Default: ".?!;:,\n…)]}。-"

+- `full_sentence_delimiters: str = ".?!\n…。"`
+  - Characters considered as full sentence delimiters.
+  - Used for more definitive sentence boundary detection.
+  - Default: ".?!\n…。"

+- `force_first_fragment_after_words: int = 15`
+  - Forces the yield of the first sentence fragment after this many words.
+  - Ensures timely output even with long opening sentences.
+  - Default: 15 words

 ## Contributing